Wood

 • Durability—hardwood can last 100 years or more.

-• 3/4 inch solid hardwood, with its tongue and groove structure, increases your flooring system’s structural strength.
+• Solid hardwood, with its tongue and groove structure, increases your flooring system’s structural strength.

-• Its thickness allows you to adjust to small disparities in your sub floor more easily than with thinner engineered wood or laminates.
+• Its thickness allows you to ignore small dips in your sub floor more easily than with thinner engineered wood or laminates.

 • Usually less expensive than high-end engineered wood.